#1E1E1E

 Make sure to test any new digital workflow automation before deploying it — especially when it comes to any customer-facing processes.
 Testing might include creating a fake customer account and managing a purchase from start to finish or interacting with a chatbot.
 Before it goes wide to all its users, troubleshoot any errors that might cause disruptions or upend daily use.

-8. Keep an eye on progress with KPIs.
+8. Track progress with KPIs.

 Keep exploring